-Tea Tree Oil: Used for generations, tea tree oil is one of the most widely used antibacterial products on the market.
-Its well documented effects on microbes and bacteria make it ideal for cleaning products, cosmetic products, and herbal remedies.
-If you apply some tea tree oil to the affected area, particularly early on in the infection, you stand a very good chance of neutralizing the bacteria and preventing those unsightly red sores.
+Used for generations, tea tree oil is one of the most widely used products on the market.
+Its well-documented effects on microbes and bacteria make it ideal for cleaning products, cosmetic products, and herbal remedies.
+If you apply some to the affected area, particularly early on in the infection, you stand a very good chance of neutralizing the bacteria and preventing those unsightly red sores.

-The potent antibacterial, antioxidant, and antimicrobial potential of ginger is well known, making it a great home remedy for impetigo.
-Ginger is also a powerful anti-inflammatory substance, so applying ginger root in the form of a poultice directly on the affected areas, or adding ginger to your diet, can help you quickly eliminate the infection.
+The potent antibacterial, substance, so applying in the form of a poultice directly on the affected areas, or adding ginger to your diet, can help you quickly eliminate the infection., and potential of ginger is well known, making it a great home remedy for impetigo.
+Ginger is also a powerful anti-

 Another legendary herbal remedy from China, astralagus has been used for thousands of years to boost the immune system, thus protecting against the bacteria that cause impetigo.
-You can take daily supplements of astralagus, or it comes in liquid and tincture forms.
-This should be available at any health food store.
+You can take daily supplements of astralagus.
+It comes in liquid and tincture forms and is easily available at any health food store.

-The anti-inflammatory and antiseptic qualities of this herb make it important in the natural treatment of impetigo.
+The anti-inflammatory and herb make it important in the natural treatment of impetigo.
 If can disinfect the sores, thus stopping the spread of the infection, while also healing the redness and relieving the pain associated with the sores.
-Calendula extract is available from most herbalists and organic health stores.
+Calendula extract is available with most herbalists and organic health stores.qualities of this